-- 1. Adult Generation Education (AGE) For the purposes of this report, includes the following courses: - a.
+- 4. Adult Generation Education (AGE) For the purposes of this report, includes the following courses: - a.
 Adult Basic Education (ABE): This program and courses are designed for the student to increase basic literacy skills in mathematics, reading, and language at the grade level equivalency of 0-8.9 to improve employability in the state's workforce, and transition to higher levels of educational attainment and postsecondary training. - b.
-Adult English for Speakers of Other Languages (ESOL): This non-credit instructional program/course is designed to provide adult English language learners with the knowledge and skills needed to communicate effectively in English and improve their ability to enter the state's workforce and/or postsecondary education.
+Adult English for Speakers of Other Languages (ESOL): This noncredit instructional program/course is designed to provide adult English language learners with the knowledge and skills needed to communicate effectively in English and improve their ability to enter the state's workforce and/or postsecondary education.
 The terms ESOL and ESL are interchangeable. - c.
-General Education Development (GED®): These courses are designed to prepare adults at a 9.0 grade level or above to successfully pass the complete battery of the GED® subject area tests.
+GED® Preparation Program: These courses are designed to prepare adults at a 9.0 grade level or above to successfully pass the complete battery of the GED® subject area tests.
 After successfully passing all four subtests, the student earns a state of Florida high school diploma.
-GED® preparation courses are offered in each of the four subtest subjects: (1) Reasoning through Language Arts (2) Social Studies (3) Science, and (4) Mathematical Reasoning.
+GED® preparation courses are offered in each of the four subtest subjects: (1) Reasoning through Language Arts (2) Social Studies (3) Science, and (4) Mathematical Reasoning. - 5.

-- 2. Career Certificate These programs are responsible for developing and maintaining educational programs that prepare individuals for occupations important to Florida's economic development.
-These programs are organized into 17 different career clusters and are geared toward middle school, high school, district technical school, and Florida College System students throughout the state.
-With the help of partners in education, business and industry and trade associations, each program includes the academic and technical skills required to be successful in today's economy. - 3.
 Continuing Workforce Education (CWE) instruction that does not result in a technical certificate, diploma, associate in applied science degree, or associate in science degree.
-Continuing workforce education is for - Individuals who are required to have training for licensure renewal or certification renewal by a regulatory agency or credentialing body; - b.
+Continuing workforce education is for: - a.
+Individuals who are required to have training for licensure renewal or certification renewal by a regulatory agency or credentialing body; - b.
 New or expanding businesses as described in chapter 288; - c.
 Business, industry, and government agencies whose products or services are changing so that retraining of employees is necessary or whose employees need training in specific skills to increase efficiency and productivity; or - d.
-Individuals who are enhancing occupational skills necessary to maintain current employment, to cross train, or to upgrade employment. - 4.
-Apprenticeship Registered apprenticeship programs enable employers to develop and apply industry standards to training programs for registered apprentices that can increase productivity and improve the quality of the workforce.
-Apprentices who complete registered apprenticeship programs are accepted by the industry as journey workers.
-By providing on-the-job training, related classroom instruction, and guaranteed wage structures, employers who sponsor apprentices provide incentives to attract and retain more highly qualified employees and improve productivity.
-Certifications earned through registered apprenticeship programs are recognized nationwide.
+Individuals who are enhancing occupational skills necessary to maintain current employment, to cross train, or to upgrade employment.